LudicMindStudio/RoadAheadTeamVault/TRA/Welcome!.md

 # I don't know how to use these!
 Don't worry!
 We all start somewhere.
 We have plenty of resources and tutorials available for you to learn.
 Obsidian :
-	*Formatting scripts*
+	*Creating new pages in Obsidian & using templates* *Formatting scripts*
 	*Naming art assets*
 Unity :